schoolofdevops/ansible-tutorial/chapters/templates_and_variables.md

 Since we are going to define the variables using multi level hashes, lets define the way hashes behave when defined from multiple places.

-Update chapter6/ansible.cfg and add the following,
+Update chap7/ansible.cfg and add the following,

 ```
 hash_behaviour=merge
 ```

-Lets create group_vars and create a group **all** to define vars common to all.
+Lets create group_vars and create a group **prod** to define vars common to all prod hosts.

 ```
-cd /vagrant/code/chap6
+cd chap7
 mkdir group_vars
 cd group_vars
-touch all.yml
+touch prod.yml
 ```

-Edit **group_vars/all** file and add the following contents,
+Edit **group_vars/prod** file and add the following contents,

 ```
 ---